-Deep tangerine orange when ripe, Orange King’s 3½ to 4 inch lobed peppers have a rich, sweet flavor and thick, crunchy texture that are equally suited to eat raw, stuffed, sautéed, or grilled.
-Plants grow 24 to 36 inches tall.
+Deep tangerine orange when ripe, Orange King’s 3½ to 4 in. lobed peppers have a rich, sweet flavor and thick, crunchy texture that are equally suited to eat raw, stuffed, sautéed, or grilled.
+Plants grow 24 to 36 in. tall.

 BIG BERTHA Bell Pepper 72 days

-Giant, four lobed, deep green fruits measure up to 8-inches long, and 4-inches wide.
+Giant, four lobed, deep green fruits measure up to 8 in. long, and 4 in. wide.
 A widely adapted, proven performer that is great for salads, freezing or stuffing.
 Highly recommended.

 RED BULL Bell Pepper 62 days